ankitgope/cryptoChains-react/README.md

 Usage
 View Cryptocurrencies: Browse the main page to view a list of cryptocurrencies and their current statistics.
 Search: Use the search bar to find a specific coin.
-Compare: Navigate to the Compare page to select and compare two or more cryptocurrencies.(Upcomming) Add to Watchlist: Click the star icon to add a cryptocurrency to your favorites or watchlist.
-(Upcomming) View Favorites: Access the Favorites page to see your saved cryptocurrencies.
-(Upcomming)
+Compare: Navigate to the Compare page to select and compare two or more cryptocurrencies.(Upcoming) Add to Watchlist: Click the star icon to add a cryptocurrency to your favourites or watchlist.
+(Upcoming) View Favorites: Access the Favorites page to see your saved cryptocurrencies.
+(Upcoming)

 API Integration
 The application integrates with CoinGecko's public API to fetch cryptocurrency data, including: